Freight Shipping from Los Angeles to Columbus

 How much does it cost to ship freight from Los Angeles to Columbus?

-Full truckload (FTL) rates from Los Angeles, CA to Columbus, OH currently range from $5,526-$6,811 for a standard dry van load over the 2,570-mile route.
+Full truckload (FTL) rates from Los Angeles, CA to Columbus, OH currently range $5,526-$6,811 (roughly $2.17-$2.65 per mile over 2,570 miles).
 LTL shipments typically cost $1,614-$2,585 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Los Angeles to Columbus?